Sant Just Desvern: Sights

 The town is home to Walden 7, an iconic apartment complex designed by Ricardo Bofill Taller de Arquitectura.
 The building is 16 stories high and its surface is 31.140 m2.
 It has 446 apartments, in which about a thousand people live.
 It has three swimming pools on the top.

 Nearby is a concrete chimney designed by engineer Clifford Tomlinson (1924) and restored by Alfredo Arribas (approx.1985-1996).
 It is 105 meters in height and it was the highest chimney in Europe when it was constructed (1924).
 At its top there is now a mirador which is accessed by an elevator with transparent floor and ceiling.
 Lower on the chimney is a ring-shaped restaurant with panoramic views.
 Adjacent to these is another former part of the same cement factory, repurposed as Ricardo Bofill's home and offices of his Taller de Arquitectura, known as La Fábrica.

 The Church of Sant Just Desvern is documented since 987.
 The actual building is of 1571 and after the Spanish civil war was reconstructed because it was burnt.

 Moreover, Sant Just has some ancient farmhouses that are regarded like patrimony of the town.
 Those are Can Campreciós (1326), Can Ginestar (1403), Can Segrera (1709), Can Cardona(1306), Can Solanes(S. XVI-XVII), Can Pedrosa(1077), Can Carbonell(S. XIX)etc.

 Economy

 The economy of St. Just is based by industrial sector and the service sector, which have a high specialization.
 The most important industries are chemical-pharmaceutical, perfume, machinery manufacturing, electrical equipment manufacturing and precision instruments.
 For services are machinery rental, whole sale trade and income distribution.

 The weather

 It is a Mediterranean climate.
 It has a mild climate, warm in winter and very hot in summer.
 The temperature in Sant Just Desvern is always positive, seldom goes down zero degrees.
 The temperature is between 5 degrees and 30 degrees.

 The rain is not very common in Sant Just Desvern; usually it rains between 1 and 5 days a month.
 Rainfalls are not abundant and mainly are in autumn and spring.
-It rains between 450–500 mm every year.
+It rains between 450 and 500 mm every year.